Portfolio

 Overview

 I led the launch of Promoted Listings Advanced, a new advertising product targeting larger eBay sellers and brands.
-Five products, 2,500+ active brands, $300M+ collective revenue across the ads portfolio.
+I launched four new ad products from zero across APAC, US and EU, attracting 2,500+ active brands and helping grow eBay's ads business from $600M toward $1B (it has since doubled to ~$2B).

 Process